Your shopping cart is empty!

 As a reformed perfectionist myself, I know that this time of year pushes every button when you have perfectionist tendencies.
-Learning to loosen up a little was the best thing I ever did because it allows me to enjoy Christmas with all of its imperfections (don’t they sometimes turn out to be the best parts anyway)!
-I encourage you to embrace done over perfect this Christmas - it’s not always easy the first time around but in time you learn to accept - and smile about - the things that you just can’t control.
+Learning to loosen up was the best thing I ever did because it allows me to enjoy Christmas with all of its imperfections (and don’t they sometimes turn out to be the best parts anyway)!
+I encourage you to embrace done over perfect this Christmas - it’s not always easy the first time around, but in time you learn to accept - and smile about - the things that you just can’t control.

 SAY NO MORE OFTEN

-So many of us over extend our selves at this time of year, saying yes to every invitation and request for help.
-Rather than saying yes to things that you’d rather not do try the alternative and learn how to say no - here are a few tips to help you say no with a little grace and without losing friends.
+So many of us overextend our selves at this time of year, saying yes to every invitation and request.
+Rather than saying yes to things that you’d rather not do try the alternative and learn how to say no - hhere are a few tips to help you say no with a little grace and without losing friends.

 LEAVE SPACE FOR YOURSELF

-Our already full to-do lists are overloaded at this time of year and it’s easy to neglect ourselves in order to get everything done.
+Most of us have overloaded ‘to-do’ lists at this time of year, and it’s easy to neglect ourselves to get everything else done.
 The result?
-Well, everything is ticked off the list but we’re left feeling exhausted and vulnerable to illness.
-The solution is simply to create time for yourself.
-Try planning a few quiet evenings, booking a massage, spending more time in meditation or exercising more - whatever works for you, as long as it helps you reach Christmas without feeling burnt out.
+Things get done, but you feel exhausted.
+The solution is simply to create a little time for yourself.
+Try planning a few quiet evenings, spending more time in meditation or exercising more - whatever works for you, as long as it helps you reach Christmas feeling refreshed rather than burnt out.

-Christmas is full of magic but while we’re multi-tasking our way through those never ending lists it’s so easy to miss those special moments.
-By slowing down and experiencing the moments while they happen - rather than worrying about the past or the next thing that we have to do - we are able to enjoy and share more of ourselves with those we love.
+Christmas is full of magic, but while we’re multi-tasking our way through those never-ending lists, it’s so easy to miss those special moments.
+By slowing down and experiencing the moments while they happen - rather than worrying about the past or the next thing that we have to do - we can enjoy and share more of ourselves with those we love.

 ASK FOR HELP

-This is a challenge for a lot of us because we feel that we should be able to manage everything ourselves.
-But, if you can give it a try, you’ll really feel the benefits.
-Start by making a list of everything that needs to be done on the lead up to the holidays; remove anything that’s not essential and see if there’s anything that someone else can easily take care of.
+Asking for help can be a challenge for a lot of us because we think that we should be able to manage everything ourselves.
+But, if you can give it a try, you’ll feel the benefits.
+Start by making a list of everything that needs to get done on the lead up to the holidays; remove anything that’s not essential and see if there’s anything that someone else can easily help with.
 While we don’t want to add to anyone else’s responsibilities, there are often people around you that have more free time and would love the opportunity to contribute.